TomNewbie/java-nanu-project/readme.md

-# Game Nanu Project for Java WS2022
+# Nanu Game Project for Java WS2022

-NANU Game - board game application using Java.
+Nanu Game - board game application using Java.

 This project is started from 24th November 2022 to 7th February 2023.